Tax And Accounting Treatment For Website Development Costs

 If the purpose of your website is to sell goods

-If the purpose of your website is for customers to buy things through it and to make a profit on those items, then the tax treatment of your website development gets a little bit more complicated.
+Now if the purpose of your website is for customers to buy things through it and to make a profit on those items, then the tax treatment of your website development gets a little bit more complicated.
 You can no longer simply stick your website development under profit and loss.
 Now at least part of it needs to go on the balance sheet.
 But which part?

 According to the International Accounting Standards Board (via IAS 38 and SIC 32), different stages of the website build should have a different accounting treatment.
 The initial planning stage is an expense and goes on the profit and loss statement.
 The building of the website should be capitalised as an asset on the balance sheet.
 Any subsequent updates you make to the content of the website is treated as an expense.